ciernialab/MGEnrichmentApp/README.md

 - **tissue** - the original tissue used to generate the dataset

 The intersection_ids is the original list of overlapping gene IDs, in the format you uploaded and selected for your genes.
-The 3 successive columns after try to map the gene ID to its corresponding alternate ID equivalents, if possible (therefore one of the columns will be redundant, as it will be in the same gene ID type as what you uploaded, and due to [mapping](#differing-results-based-on-gene-id).
+The 3 successive columns after try to map the gene ID to its corresponding alternate ID equivalents, if possible (therefore one of the columns will be redundant, as it will be in the same gene ID type as what you uploaded, and due to [mapping](#differing-results-based-on-gene-id) problems, wit is not fully complete).
 It is provided only for convenience to potentially lookup genes of interest faster.
 When reporting results, use the intersection_ids column for the most accurate results.

 ## Important Features/Limitations to Know: